knative/serving/docs/contracts/developer-monitoring-contract.md

 be treated as **plain text**.

-For **plain text** logs, the original log message SHOULD be present as `log` field in Elafros raw user log record.
+For **plain text** logs, the original log message SHOULD be present as `log` field in raw user log record.

-For **structured** logs, all fields from the JSON dictionary SHOULD be added to the Elafros raw user log record.
+For **structured** logs, all fields from the JSON dictionary SHOULD be added to the raw user log record.

 ##### Multi-line

-If the contents of `log` field in a consecutive sequence of Elafros raw log records form an exception stack trace, these Elafros raw log records SHOULD be combined into one single log record.
+If the contents of `log` field in a consecutive sequence of raw user log records form an exception stack trace, these raw user log records SHOULD be combined into one single user log record.

 #### User Logs Metadata

-The following metadata SHOULD be added to Elafros raw user log records:
+The following metadata SHOULD be added to raw user log records:

-* *kubernetes.labels.elafros_dev/configuration*: The name of Elafros configuration of the application, container or function that emitted the log.
+* *kubernetes.labels.elafros_dev/configuration*: Name of Elafros configuration
+  of the application, container or function that emitted the log.
-* *kubernetes.labels.elafros_dev/revision*: The name of Elafros revision of the application, container or function that emitted the log.
+* *kubernetes.labels.elafros_dev/revision*: Name of Elafros revision of the application, container or function that emitted the log.
-* *kubernetes.namespace_name*: The name of Kubernetes namespace of the application, container or function that emitted the log.
+* *kubernetes.namespace_name*: Name of Kubernetes Namespace of the application, container or function that emitted the log.
 * *stream*: One of `stdout`, `stderr` or `varlog`.
 * *file_path*: If the log was from `/var/log/*`, the value is the relative path to `/var/log/`.